What Does Bonded Mean in Business

 Industries where bonding is important:

 There are multiple industries where bonds are important in facilitating everyday transactions between businesses.
 Some of these industries include:

 Construction Bonds – In the construction industry, bonds are important for both the bond carrier and the principal.
-For bond carrier, a bonded contractor provides security against a job that is poorly done or negligence on the part of the contractor.
+For the bond carrier, a bonded contractor provides security against a job that is poorly done or negligence on the part of the contractor.

 To protect the owner against these risks, contractors often issue a contractor bond to the bondholder.
 This bond provides an assurance that the bondholder will be compensated in case the principal doesn’t adhere to the contract.
 In fact, most public construction projects require contractors working on those projects to issue a $150,000 bond.